-This article discusses why supply chain issues are a hidden risk that could derail your product development plan and suggest ways of mitigating supply chain risks in electronics design.
+This article discusses why supply chain issues are a hidden risk that could derail your product development plan and suggests ways of mitigating supply chain risks in electronics design—covering everything from component selection and sourcing strategies to Handling Obsolete Components and BOM cost reduction.

 Why supply chain issues are a hidden risk